merenlab/merenlab.org/_posts/anvio/2019-10-17-export-locus.md

 ## Default mode

-First, we'll use `default-mode` to extract the general genomic neighborhood around the lac operon in each genome
+First, we'll use `default-mode` to extract the general genomic neighborhood around the lac operon in each genome:
 ```{bash}
 mkdir 03_LOCI